public-transport/open-transport.org/content/_index.md

 This will be an <b>unconference</b>, rather than a traditional conference.

 This means less focus on talks and more on exchange and discussion.
-And we'll have participants play a big roll in deciding which topics/sessions/workshops will feature in the program.
+And we'll have participants play a big role in deciding which topics/sessions/workshops will feature in the program.

 See the <a href="#schedule">conference schedule</a> below for more details.